-Editorial: A way forward for state companies, Milwaukee Journal Sentinel
+Editorial: A way forward for state companies [the broken link was removed], Milwaukee Journal Sentinel

 Manufacturing and related industries are still a huge piece of Wisconsin’s economy – nearly half by some estimates.

 The state should boost funding for the Wisconsin Manufacturing Extension Partnership, which preaches the gospel of lean manufacturing.
 Statewide, companies helped by the partnership reported $233 million in improvements during fiscal 2006.
 The non-profit group offers low-cost consulting to small- to mid-sized companies and receives both state and federal funding.

 It’s a sign that Wisconsin manufacturers can play a major role in the state for years to come.
 And lean manufacturing is a key to that.

 Wisconsin continues to succeed as an example of manufacturing success.
 And I think shows an example of how the public sector can work with the private sector for economic benefit.
 Wisconsin Manufacturing Extension Partnership wins $3 million NIST grant [the broken link was removed].
 Wisconsin Manufacturing Extension Partnership web site.
 In the Curious Cat Science and Engineering Blog we post about the potential economic benefits possible from universities – this is another area where Wisconsin does well.